Frequently asked Questions

 This is far more difficult for bags, due to issues concerning availability of materials.

 We are unfortunately not able to make shoes or bags in other styles or patterns other than our own as they are hand-cut and patterns and knives are required to do this.
-We may, however, be able to make adjustments to our own shoes or bags.

 Can you make special or custom-fitting shoes?